'Bachelor' finale twist! Find out who Arie Luyendyk Jr. picked

 "You shouldn’t have gotten down on one knee," she told him during a tense, tearful exchange.

-Kufrin sat down with Harrison to reflect on the breakup, and tomorrow will join Luyendyk and Burnham for the "After the Final Rose" episode.
+Kufrin sat down with Harrison to reflect on the breakup, and will join Luyendyk and Burnham for Tuesday's "After the Final Rose" episode.

 "After he left, I went through all the emotions," she said.
 "I was sad.
 I stayed in LA for a few days, cried for probably four days straight and grieved the loss of that relationship and the future that I thought we were going to have.
 I'm angry at times; I feel betrayed a lot of the time."